Leading

 We've

-seem to be there only to hear themselves talk.
-Could you have escaped,
+to be there only to hear themselves talk.
+Could you have escaped, you probably

-you probably could have prevented the problem being discussed before the
+could have prevented the problem being discussed before the conference room

-are till very much a part of life in the business world.
+till very much a part of life in the business world.
 Take heart!
-It
+It is possible

-is possible to enjoy productive meetings by thoughtful and thorough planning
+to enjoy productive meetings by thoughtful and thorough planning on the part

 Successful Meetings magazine recently surveyed over 650 executives